BarisGunay/hello-ocean-beyond-sunlight/README.md

    pip install numpy matplotlib
 ```

-3. Run the simulation with the UI (add your own script here).
+3. Run the simulation with the UI.

 ```bash
    python ui.py